Skip to content Skip to navigation menu

 Step 3

-Firmly hold the metal ruler against the pencil mark and use a tile scriber to score the pencil line several times.
+Firmly hold the rule against the pencil mark and use a tile scribe to score the pencil line several times.
 Make sure the tile is scored along its full length to guarantee a clean edge.

 Tile-A-Floor-Step-18.jpg